 Encrypting your traffic and passing it through a server takes time.
-Expect to see a decrease in your upload and download speeds.
+So expect to see a decrease in your upload and download speeds.

-How much it decreases depends on a number of factors including the distance the server is from you, the number of other users currently connected, and the quality of the hardware.
-I’ve encountered widely varying speeds between the different providers, and some offer fairly consistent speeds from server to server while others don’t.
+How much it decreases depends on several factors, including the distance the server is from you, the number of other users currently connected, and the quality of the hardware.
+In addition, I’ve encountered widely varying speeds between the different providers, and some offer fairly consistent rates from server to server while others don’t.

 These factors make interpreting speed tests difficult.
-Connecting to a server from one part of the world will be different than connecting to it from another, and when you encounter slow speeds it’s difficult to determine whether the VPN is slow, the server is under an unusual load, or your own ISP is having a bad day.
+Connecting to a server from one part of the world will be different than connecting to it from another.
+When you encounter slow speeds, it’s difficult to determine whether the VPN is slow, the server is under an unusual load, or your ISP is having a bad day.

 I’ve performed speed tests on multiple servers of numerous VPN services over the years.
-Here’s a comparison of the maximum speed achieved with each VPN as a percentage of my normal, unprotected speed:
+Here’s a comparison of the maximum speed achieved with each VPN as a percentage of my usual, unprotected speed:

 - CyberGhost: 91%